 6. Fajardo, where to stay in Puerto Rico for island hoping and beaches

-Fajardo is yet again located further east along the coast, this time on the very north-eastern point of the island.
+Known as La Metrópolis del Sol Naciente (the city that guards the sun of the Caribbean), Fajardo is located on the very north-eastern point of the island.
 It is perhaps the most popular destination in all of Puerto Rico for those in the boating community.

 Surrounded by islets and other islands in the Puerto Rico archipelago, it is a fabulous destination for those who want to do a bit of island hopping.
 The Puerto Del Rey Marina is an ideal spot to park your yacht or book a tour out on the water to really make the most of your stay in Puerto Rico.